 Just as Elijah anointed successors, so does Elisha.

-“And Elisha the prophet called one of the children [trainees] of the prophets, and said unto him, Gird up thy loins, and take this box of oil in thine hand, and go to Ramothgilead: and when thou comest thither, look out there Jehu the son of Jehoshaphat the son of Nimshi, and go in, and make him arise up from among his brethren, and carry him to an inner chamber; Then take the box of oil, and pour it on his head, and say, Thus saith the LORD, I have anointed thee king over Israel.
-Then open the door, and flee, and tarry not [this is going to be wild].
-So the young man, even the young man the prophet, went to Ramothgilead.
+“And Elisha the prophet called one of the children [trainees] of the prophets, and said unto him…take this box of oil in thine hand, and go to Ramothgilead: and when thou comest thither, look out there Jehu the son of Jehoshaphat the son of Nimshit…ake the box of oil, and pour it on his head, and say, Thus saith the LORD, I have anointed thee king over Israel.
+Then open the door, and flee, and tarry not [this is going to be wild]…

-And when he came, behold, the captains of the host were sitting; and he said, I have an errand to thee, O captain.
-And Jehu said, Unto which of all us?
-And he said, To thee, O captain.
-And he arose, and went into the house; and he poured the oil on his head, and said unto him, Thus saith the LORD God of Israel, I have anointed thee king over the people of the LORD, even over Israel.
+And when he came…he said, I have an errand to thee, O captain…and he poured the oil on his head, and said unto him, Thus saith the LORD God of Israel, I have anointed thee king over the people of the LORD, even over Israel.
 And thou shalt smite the house of Ahab thy master, that I may avenge the blood of my servants the prophets, and the blood of all the servants of the Lord, at the hand of Jezebel.
-For the whole house of Ahab shall perish…And the dogs shall eat Jezebel in the portion of Jezreel, and there shall be none to bury her.
-And he opened the door, and fled.
+For the whole house of Ahab shall perish…And the dogs shall eat Jezebel in the portion of Jezreel, and there shall be none to bury her…

-And Joram said, Make ready.
-And his chariot was made ready.
-And Joram king of Israel…went out against Jehu, and met him in the portion of Naboth the Jezreelite [foreshadowing here!].
-And it came to pass, when Joram saw Jehu, that he said, Is it peace, Jehu?
+And Joram king of Israel…went out against Jehu, and met him in the portion of Naboth the Jezreelite [remember the vineyard incident]…he said, Is it peace, Jehu?
 And he answered, What peace, so long as the whoredoms of thy mother Jezebel and her witchcrafts are so many?

 And when Jehu was come to Jezreel, Jezebel heard of it; and she painted her face, and tired her head, and looked out at a window.
 And as Jehu entered in at the gate, she said, Had Zimri peace, who slew his master?

 And he lifted up his face to the window, and said, Who is on my side? who?
 And there looked out to him two or three eunuchs.
 And he said, Throw her down.
 So they threw her down: and some of her blood was sprinkled on the wall, and on the horses: and he trode her under foot.
 And when he was come in, he did eat and drink, and said, Go, see now this cursed woman, and bury her: for she is a king’s daughter.
-And they went to bury her: but they found no more of her than the skull, and the feet, and the palms of her hands.
-[How do I know she was tattoed?
-Because it was a pagan practice at that time.]
+And they went to bury her: but they found no more of her than the skull, and the feet, and the palms of her hands a pagan practice at that time.] …This is the word of the LORD…shall dogs eat the flesh of Jezebel: And the carcase of Jezebel shall be as dung upon the face of the field in the portion of Jezreel.
+(2 Kings 9)

-But when Jehu’s dynasty refused to give YHVH his due credit, honor and worship, Israel’s powerful protective military fractured into militias waging civil war.
+But when Jehu’s dynasty refused to give YHVH his due credit, honor and worship, Israel’s powerful protective military fractured into militias waging civil war with constant disruption of govnments.

-“Menahem the son of Gadi…reigned ten years in Samaria.And he did that which was evil in the sight of the LORD: he departed not all his days from the sins of Jeroboam…Menahem smote Tiphsah…and the coasts thereof from Tirzah: because they opened not to him…and all the women therein that were with child he ripped up…And Pul the king of Assyria came against the land: and Menahem gave Pul a thousand talents of silver, that his hand might be with him to confirm the kingdom in his hand.
-And Menahem exacted the money of Israel, even of all the mighty men of wealth, of each man fifty shekels of silver, to give to the king of Assyria.
-So the king of Assyria turned back, and stayed not there in the land.”
+- “Menahem the son of Gadi…reigned ten years in Samaria.And he did that which was evil in the sight of the LORD: he departed not all his days from the sins of Jeroboam…Menahem smote…the coasts thereof from Tirzah: because they opened not to him…and all the women therein that were with child he ripped up…And Pul the king of Assyria came against the land: and Menahem gave Pul a thousand talents of silver, that his hand might be with him to confirm the kingdom in his hand.
+And Menahem exacted the money of Israel, even of all the mighty men of wealth.”
 (II Kings 15:16-20)

-“Pekahiah the son of Menahem…reigned two years.
+- “Pekahiah the son of Menahem…reigned two years.
 And he did that which was evil in the sight of the LORD: he departed not from the sins of Jeroboam.
-But Pekah the son of Remaliah, a captain of his, conspired against him, and smote him in Samaria, in the palace of the king’s house, with Argob and Arieh, and with him fifty men of the Gileadites: and he killed him, and reigned in his room.”
+But Pekah the son of Remaliah, a captain of his, conspired against him, and smote him in Samaria.”
 (II Kings 15:23-25)

 Notice how this takes Israel completely out of the Promised Land, beyond the eastern border of the Euphrates River.

-And the king of Assyria brought men from Babylon, and from Cuthah, and from Ava, and from Hamath, and from Sepharvaim, and placed them in the cities of Samaria instead of the children of Israel: and they possessed Samaria [built by Ahab], and dwelt in the cities thereof…
+And the king of Assyria brought men from Babylon, and from Cuthah, and from Ava, and from Hamath, and from Sepharvaim, and placed them in the cities of Samaria instead of the children of Israel: and they possessed Samaria, and dwelt in the cities thereof…every nation made gods of their own, and put them in the houses of the high places which the Samaritans had made, every nation in their cities wherein they dwelt.

 - And the men of Babylon made Succothbenoth,